Greenworks is a company well known for manufacturing power tools for homes and gardens. The company offers various tools. Among them are leaf blowers.

 Greenworks 40V has an unlimited range.
-It uses a battery, and because of that, don’t need a power cord.
+It uses a battery, so it doesn’t need a power cord.

-The power cord in Greenworks 24012 is a real limitation, especially if you have a large backyard and not a long power cord to cover all of it.
+The power cord in Greenworks 24012 is a fundamental limitation, especially if you have a large backyard and not a long power cord to cover all of it.

 Another problem with the power cord is that you will need to buy one if you don’t own it already.